 Slalom partnered with Microsoft to host our first ever HoloLens hackathon championship.
 Six teams from all of Slalom’s delivery centers—Boston, Chicago, Houston, Seattle, and Toronto—came together at Microsoft’s campus to present their innovative HoloLens creations in front of a panel of Microsoft judges, in hopes of winning first place.

-Teams from our delivery centers came together to create new apps for the Amazon Echo.
+Teams from across the company came together to create new apps for the Amazon Echo.
 The results: being able to ask Alexa to book you a conference room and for advice on the age-old dilemma of what to get for lunch.
-“Now we know these things can be done,” says Slalom Boston’s Justin Lee, “so when developing software for clients, we can say, ‘With Echo, I was able to work around a limitation of being able to talk to something directly—and that might work here
+“Now we know these things can be done,” says Slalom Boston’s Justin Lee, “so when developing software for clients, we can say, ‘With Echo, I was able to work around a limitation of being able to talk to something directly—and that might work here.'"